-Professional advice is also essential in case the shareholders' agreement supplements the provisions of the articles of provisions regarding corporate governance.
-Indeed, the shareholders' agreement is not published and thus not enforceable towards third-parties.
-To avoid any problems of enforcement, provisions of a shareholders' agreement regarding corporate governance are usually reflected by corresponding changes in the articles of association.
+A professional advice is also essential in case the shareholders' agreement adds to the articles of association provisions regarding corporate governance.
+Indeed, the shareholders' agreement is not published and thus not enforceable towards third parties.
+To avoid any problem, provisions of a shareholders' agreement regarding corporate governance are usually reflected by consequent changes in the articles of association.

-The entry into shareholders' agreements is unfortunately often postponed by young companies.
-It should always be kept in mind that, a shareholders' agreement may prevent future conflicts and that such conflicts are likely to arise when least expected.
+Shareholders' agreements are unfortunately often postponed by young companies.
+It should always be borne in mind that, as mentioned, a shareholders' agreement may prevent future conflicts and that such conflicts are likely to arise unpredictably.
 In addition, in the unfortunate event of a conflict, a shareholders' agreement will also be an efficient legal tool so as to end it as quickly as possible.